raisaaajose/astrocyte-detection/README.md

 </p>

 ## Suggestions for Users
-Start by using the pretrained models to evaluate performance on your dataset.
+- Start by using the pretrained models to evaluate performance on your dataset.

-For domain adaptation, retrain the SimCLR encoder using your own unlabeled brain tiles.
+- For domain adaptation, retrain the SimCLR encoder using your own unlabeled brain tiles.

-Use the semi-automated rule-based tool to quickly generate initial masks for small datasets.
+- Use the semi-automated rule-based tool to quickly generate initial masks for small datasets.

 ## TODO / Future Work
-Add support for larger tile sizes
+- [ ]Add support for larger tile sizes

-Add support for Docker
+- [ ]Add support for Docker

-Improve mask refinement in the rule-based pipeline
+- [ ]Improve mask refinement in the rule-based pipeline

-Integrate interactive annotation support
+- [ ]Integrate interactive annotation support

-Integrate CLI flags for directory paths
+- [ ]Integrate CLI flags for directory paths

+### 🤝 Contributions

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Acknowledgements